crate/crate-tutorials/docs/create-user.rst

 .. image:: _assets/img/create-user.png

-Now try navigating to the :ref:`admin-ui:index` in your browser.
+Now try navigating to the :ref:`crate-admin-ui:index` in your browser.
 In the URL below, please replace ``cratedb.example.org`` with the host name or IP address of the machine CreateDB is running on and sign in with your newly created user account::